aleen42/PersonalWiki/qa/nodejsandnpmonwindows.md

 ## How to build up Node.js and npm on Windows [Back](./qa.md)

-i. download from the website: [http://nodejs.org/#download](http://nodejs.org/#download), and install for windows
+i. download from the website: [http://nodejs.org/#download](http://nodejs.org/#download), and install for windows.

 ii. then, open a terminal, and set the size with mouse.
 Type `xwininfo` to mark down the last value